existedinnettw/pdf_signature/docs/wireframe.md

 Design notes:
 - Opened via "Configure" button in the right of top bar.
 - Model with simple sections (e.g., General, Display).
-- Primary action to save, secondary to cancel.
+- When select option, option will take effect immediately.
+- A button to close the dialog and return to the previous screen.

 Illustration: